OGSOC/improving-windows-log-detections-lab/README.md

 This project focuses on reviewing Windows Security Event Logs to identify gaps in detection logic and reduce false positives.

-The goal was not to investigate a single alert, but to analyze existing log patterns and improve detection quality.
+The goal was not to investigate a single alert, but to analyse existing log patterns and improve detection quality.

 This reflects a common SOC task: tuning and strengthening alerts to improve signal-to-noise ratio.